sylvainf/ardutemp/readme.md

 # Ardutemp project

-## An arduino and DS18X20 based temperature network with JSON-RPC API
+## An arduino and DS18X20 based temperature network with REST API